PardCode/CPP-3D-Game-Tutorial-Series/README.md

 REX Li - Robson - Snip - Squeegiefilms - Tentacle Princess - The Spygineer - The Tutorial Chef - TheDevUK - Tim.
 A. - Tom L.<br/>
 Valgard - Werner O. - WyattFlash<br/>

-**All YouTube, Discord, GitHub, Twitter followers and viewers**
+**All YouTube - Discord - GitHub - Twitter - Facebook followers and viewers**

-P.S.: If you are a Patron and you want to be added or removed from this list, please send a message to PardCode through Patreon.
+P.S.: If you are a Patron and you want to be added/removed to/from this list, please send a message to PardCode through Patreon.

 # License